chiro999/graph_algorithms/README.md

 Data Structure Used: (Stack)

 ## Greedy Algorithms
 A greedy algorithm is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.
+Edger Dijkstra, a computer scientist and mathematician who wanted to calculate a minimum spanning tree, introduced the term "Greedy algorithm".
+Prim and Kruskal came up with optimization techniques for minimizing cost of graphs.